 Any student whose current semester or cumulative grade point average (GPA) falls below 2.00 is subject to academic probation.
-Students on academic probation must receive academic counseling prior to future registration.
+Students on academic probation are typically required to take no more than 12-13 credits on campus.
+Academic counseling is also required as well as attendance at student success workshops.